codecuts/berlincrisis/src/partials/schedule.html.md

 Hauke Brunkhorst, Professor of Sociology, European University of Flensburg
 *Crisis and Democracy: The Case of the European Union*

+Response:
-Response: Brian Milstein, Gerda Henkel fellow, College d’etudes mondiales, Paris
+Brian Milstein, Gerda Henkel fellow, College d’etudes mondiales, Paris

+Chair:
+Serhat Karakayali, Assistant Professor at the Institute for Social Science, Humboldt Universität Berlin

 12.30 – 13.30: lunch break